PedroBaqui/diagnose-heart/README.md

 	d) CNN_A method2
 	f) average model to combine all the previous models

+### D. Results
+The full model gives a score on the train+validation set 0.00936, and test score 0.009485.

+For simplicity, you can just run versions 3 and 6 from CNN_A, which gives train+valid score 0.00970 and test score 0.00986.

 #### About hardware we used:
 * CNN_A: [NVIDIA GeForce GTX 970](http://maxwell.nvidia.com/gtx-970)
 * CNN_B: [NVIDIA GeForce GTX 980Ti](http://maxwell.nvidia.com/gtx-980-ti)